aras-p/aras-p.hugo/content/blog/2017-10-slow-to-compile-table-initializers.md

 ```

 In this particular piece of code, that "type safe enum" machinery does not actually *do* anything useful, but in other
 general code more type safety on enums & bit flags is a very useful thing to have!
-Quite a bit sad that it makes the compile
+Quite a bit sad that
-times go up :(
+“seemingly trivial” type safety abstractions incur so much compile time overhead in year 2017, but oh well...
+reality is sad, especially in year 2017 :(

 > Would using C++11 "enum classes" feature allow us having type safe enums, have bitmask operations on them (similar
 > to [this approach](http://blog.bitwigglers.org/using-enum-classes-as-type-safe-bitmasks/)), and have good compile times?